CDD refresh for existing accountancy clients: What should be checked?

 |---|---|---|

-| Client identity and core details | Basic client information may have changed | Existing CDD file, client confirmation, ID, or address evidence where needed |
+| Client identity and core details | Basic client information may have changed | Existing CDD file, client confirmation, ID, or address evidence if needed |

 | Beneficial ownership and control | New owners or controllers can change the AML risk | Companies House, PSC information, partnership or trust records, client explanation |

-| Directors, partners, trustees, or key individuals | Key people may change even where ownership stays the same | Companies House filings, engagement records, trustee or partner details, client instructions |
+| Directors, partners, trustees, or key individuals | Key people may change even when ownership stays the same | Companies House filings, engagement records, trustee or partner details, client instructions |

 | Business activity | The firm should understand what the client now does | Accounts, tax returns, bookkeeping, payroll records, website, meeting notes |